scottx611x/csci-e71-term-project/README.md

  Relative Size Estimating Activity
  ---------------------------------
- TODO

  All developers, and only developers, participated in relative size estimating.
-VERIFY
+We accomplished this activity by doing a planning poker-like activity over a group video chat session